MarcusRisanger/aoc/README.md

 | 3     | Hardest part here was to "extend" the map rightwards as the input was exhausted.
 | 4     | Regex again to identify valid passports.
 | 5     | First task where the input could be translated to a binary representation of an integer.
 Used set operations to get the missing seat ID between min and max.
+| 6     | Interesting exercise to count member occurrences within groups.
+I wrote something ugly that worked, and then refined to use set operations for this instead, based on the solutions in `norvig`'s `pytudes` solution collection.